psyraxaus/Prosim2GSX/memory-bank/systemPatterns.md

    - The request includes the type of loadsheet to generate (Preliminary or Final)
    - The system tracks whether a loadsheet has already been generated for the current flight to avoid duplicate generation
    - Flags are reset when a new flight plan is loaded
+   - The generation process is protected by a SemaphoreSlim to prevent multiple simultaneous attempts
+   - A minimum time between attempts is enforced to prevent overloading the server
+   - The current state of loadsheet generation is tracked (NotStarted, Generating, Completed, Failed)
+   - The generation process is implemented as an async Task that returns a detailed LoadsheetResult

 3. **Error Handling:**
    - Detailed HTTP status code interpretation with specific troubleshooting steps for different error types